 Coolant contains ethylene glycol and it can burn if spilled on hot engine parts.
-Do not allow coolant to spill on hot engine parts you could be badly burned.
+Do not allow coolant to spill on hot

 Adding only plain water or some other liquid to the cooling system can be dangerous.
 Plain water and other liquids, can boil before the proper coolant mixture will.
 The coolant warning system is set for the proper coolant mixture.
 With plain water or the wrong mixture, the engine could get too hot but you would not get the overheat warning.
 The engine could catch fire and you or others could be burned.
 Use a 50/50 mixture of clean, drinkable water and DEX-COOL coolant.